digestive/che-portfolio/assets/documents/prd-example-1.md

 ### Add token deployment UX

-> 💡Covers multi-sig DAOs *without* an ERC-20 token deployed
+> 💡 Covers multi-sig DAOs *without* an ERC-20 token deployed

 Considering our time and resource constraints, for MVP we’re going to aim to mostly reuse the ERC-20 token DAO creation user flow.